BEMI 2026

 Bloomington Early Music Immersion

-BEMI is back and better than ever, through our exciting collaboration between Bloomington Early Music and the IU Jacobs School’s Historical Performance Institute!
+BEMI is back and we can’t wait!
+Join us for our fourth year of collaboration between Bloomington Early Music and the IU Jacobs School’s Historical Performance Institute!
 As a BEMI Player, you will work on early music performance technique on your instrument with expert instructors from the the HPI, exploring different ways baroque musicians played the music of their time and what has changed in the way this music is played today.
 And you will perform in a BEMI Players concert at the Bloomington Early Music Festival, a thirty-year tradition that has brought national and international musicians to our community.
-And BEMI is completely free for all who participate!
+BEMI is completely free for all who participate!

-The BEMI Players will present their week’s work on Closing Night of the Bloomington Early Music Festival, Saturday, May 31st at the 3rd Annual Stanley Ritchie Youth Performance, named for the founder of the Bloomington Early Music Festival who is a world-renowed baroque violin pedagogue and performer.
-And on Sunday, June 1st, we will all get together for an ice cream party at Bryan Park to celebrate you, your performance, and the great music you have made at BEMI!
+The BEMI Players will present their week’s work at the Bloomington Early Music Festival on Saturday, May 30th at the 4th Annual Stanley Ritchie Youth Performance, named for the founder of the Bloomington Early Music Festival who is a world-renowed baroque violin pedagogue and performer.
+And on Sunday, May 31st, we will all get together for an ice cream party at Bryan Park to celebrate you, your performance, and the great music you have made at BEMI!

 BEMI is tuition-free for all participants, thanks to the support of our community and especially the Bloomington Arts Commission of the City of Bloomington.
 The program is open to current 6th -9th grade string players who have been playing their instrument for at least one year.
-BEMI Apprentices, a role we started just last year, is for players who have completed BEMI and are in the 10th - 12th grade or players with a high level of experience in early performance practice.
+BEMI Apprentices are for players who have completed BEMI and are in the 10th - 12th grade, or players with a high level of experience in early performance practice.
 And did we mention the great free BEMI t-shirts??

-We are all very excited about this third year of BEMI—which will be the best year yet—and we can’t wait to make music together!
+We are all very excited about this fourth year of BEMI—which will be the best year yet—and we can’t wait to make music together!

 more about Bloomington Early Music Immersion